 Upon completing her university studies in 2016 and taking some time out to travel, Melanie was excited to secure a graduate position with E&P as a wealth analyst.

-And now after four years with the firm, she continues to build on her skillset and was recently promoted to the role of Investment Adviser with the Private Wealth Management team of E&P’s Wealth business.
+And now after several years with the firm, she continues to build on her skillset and was promoted to the role of Investment Adviser with the Private Wealth Management team of E&P’s Wealth business.

 Career development and opportunities